Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model: End Matter

-The second ansatz we consider is the $\pi$-modulated stripe channel state, where the hybridization alternates between the two channels along the $x/y$-direction.
-A simple representation for such a state, with stripes running along the $y$-direction, is
+\textit{$\pi$-modulated stripe channel Ansatz}---The second \textit{Ansatz} we consider is the $\pi$-modulated stripe channel state, where the hybridization alternates between the two channels along the $x/y$ direction.
+A simple representation for such a state, with stripes running along the $y$ direction, is

 with $\bm{q}=(\pi,0)$.
 This choice sets a finite hybridization $V$ for the first (second) channel on even (odd) $i_x$, and otherwise vanishing.
 The resulting action is then,

 The hybridization pattern leads to momentum scattering between momenta $\bm{k}$ and $\bm{k}+\bm{q}$.
 Consequently, in the momentum space representation, we sum over a reduced Brillouin zone $BZ/2=\bm{k}\in [0,\pi]\times[-\pi,\pi]$, giving rise to